Dave-R1988/GCD_Project/CodeBook.md

 * `...Body/Gravity...`: Is this the component of acceleration due to body movement or the one due to gravity?
 * `...Acc/Gyro...`: Does the measurement stem from the device's accelerometer or gyroscope (for angular velocity)?
 * `...Jerk...`: The time derivative of the original acceleration or angular velocity measurement.
-* `...Mag`: Variable is the magnitude (euclidean norm) of the measurement vector, rather than an its X,Y, or Z component.
+* `...Mag`: Variable is the magnitude (euclidean norm) of the measurement vector, rather than its X,Y, or Z component.